evilmartians/harmonizer/README.md

 <img width="830" alt="Frame 9" src="https://github.com/user-attachments/assets/a179dff7-f8b4-42c7-b099-a7e76f8f2a47" />

-Harmonizer is a Figma plugin (web version coming soon) that generates color systems with perceptually balanced lightness, contrast, and chroma.
-Built on OKLCH (for uniformity) and APCA (for modern contrast standards), it ensures your palettes work seamlessly for UI—no manual tweaking required.
+Harmonizer is a tool for generating accessible, consistent color palettes for user interfaces.
+It’s currently available as a Figma plugin (a web version is coming soon).
+Using the OKLCH color model and APCA contrast formula, Harmonizer helps you create color palettes with consistent chroma and contrast across all levels and hues.

 Try the [Harmony Palette](https://www.figma.com/community/file/1287828769207775946) we generated with Harmonizer.